Overnight Pumpkin Brioche French Toast is perfect for holidays or brunch! This rich french toast has all of the pumpkin spice flavor you love!

 Baking this french toast on a lower oven temperature, 350 in this case, will cook the french toast through without overcooking or burning the tops.
 But if the tops do start to get too browned, cover with a sheet of foil and continue baking.

-Toppings And Serving Ideas
+Topping Suggestions And Serving Ideas

 We like to serve this Overnight Pumpkin Brioche French Toast with lots of powdered sugar and chopped pecans, as shown above.
 That way everyone can add the toppings that they like.
 Our youngest son likes this pumpkin french toast just like that, no syrup or anything on top.